 The welfare of dairy cows was central to the discussion surrounding the changing of time zones in Ireland over 100 years ago as the country was brought into line with Greenwich Mean Time, a move that was seen by many as an attempt by Britain to strengthen the ties between the two nations after the Easter Rising of 1916.

-The few polls conducted in Ireland reveal an indifferent acceptance of the proposed change in 2016, but it was quite a different story in October 1916 when ‘Dublin Mean Time’ or ‘Irish Mean Time’ was replaced by the British ‘Greenwich Mean Time.'
+Let's take a look back more than 100 years ago to October 1916 when ‘Dublin Mean Time’ or ‘Irish Mean Time’ was replaced by the British ‘Greenwich Mean Time.'

 The change was not well accepted.
 Countess Constance Markiewicz wrote to a Republican lawyer in England claiming that the Irish people were enraged that English time was being forced upon them.
 She said that the change, on top of many other things the English had done since the Rising earlier that year, would encourage the Irish people to support Sinn Féin.

 It wasn’t only the Countess who was annoyed about the change.
-Cork County Council decided to take an official stand against it and voted in favor of a motion that Ireland should have “her own natural time”.
-The councilor JD O’Connor stated that cows which had before been milked at 3 pm would now be milked at 3:30 pm “with very disadvantageous results.”
-His colleague, J O’Mahony, claimed that nobody in the county “would pay any heed to the new time.”
+Cork County Council decided to take an official stand against it and voted in favor of a motion that Ireland should have “her own natural time."
+Councillor JD O’Connor stated that cows which had before been milked at 3 pm would now be milked at 3:30 pm “with very disadvantageous results.”
+His colleague, J O’Mahony, claimed that nobody in the county “would pay any heed to the new time."

 In a letter written to The Irish Independent a few months before the change took place, a member of the public claimed that the whole issue was a “question of identity” and that he hoped that the people of Ireland would stand against the decision.

-In 2012, the TD (member of the Irish parliament) Tommy Broughan brought forward a bill to remove Daylight Savings Time and to bring Ireland in line with mainland Europe (ECT), which would have left Ireland an hour ahead of Britain.
-The bill was not passed, but the European Commission’s plan would see a similar change affected should the Dáil enforce it next year.
+In 2012, TD Tommy Broughan brought forward a bill to remove Daylight Savings Time and to bring Ireland in line with mainland Europe (ECT), which would have left Ireland an hour ahead of Britain.
+The bill was not passed.

 Spain used to operate on GMT until the dictator Francisco Franco, who enjoyed the support of the Nazis, brought the country into line with Germany in 1940.
 When the Second World War ended, the time zone was not changed back and Spain remained an hour ahead of the English despite sharing the same line of longitude.
 The Canary Islands, a group of African islands under Spanish rule, still operate on GMT.

-With Brexit looming, and a strong anti-EU sentiment in Britain, the changes suggested by the European Commission, coupled with the potential hard-border in Ireland, could lead to the bizarre situation of Belfast and Dublin, separated by a mere 140km, operating on two different time zones.
+The changes suggested by the European Commission in 2018 could lead to the bizarre situation of Belfast and Dublin, separated by a mere 140km, operating in two different time zones.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.